jorrimprins/stochastic-simulation/README.md

 # Stochastic Simulation
-Coding assignments for the course Stochastic Simulation at the Universiteit van Amsterdam (2020/2021).
+Coding assignments for the course Stochastic Simulation at the University of Amsterdam (2020/2021).

 #### Authors